tinadinh/UFOs/README.md

 # UFOs
-## Overview of Project: Explain the purpose of this analysis.
+## Overview of Project: the purpose of this analysis.
 The purpose of this project is to learn how to take data that is stored as a JavaScript array or list and to also, create a clean webpage that contains a dynamic table of UFO sighting data that organizes and displays the information.
 The results can be filtered by the end user based on the user's input with various criterias and instantly see the table.
 We've designed this table using Javascript as the primary coding language.
 Finally, we use HTML, Bootstrap and CSS to read the Javascript code and create a webpage that is easy to view, includes filters, images, and a synopsis of the topic.

-### Resources
+#### Resources
 - Data Source: data.js
 - Software: E6+, Javascript, HTML, CSS, Bootstrap, D3

-## Results: Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+## Results:
-This webpage helps others access information of reported sightings and see for themselves.
+This webpage helps users access information of reported sightings and see the data.

 This webpage includes:
 - A description or summary of the topic